Categorical E-Graphs for Lambda Calculi: Introduction

 \subsection{Motivation and contribution}

-E-graphs (short for \emph{equality graphs})~\cite{EggPaper} are a data structure incorporating equivalence representation and used in automated theorem proving, compiler optimisation, and program analysis.
-Using e-graphs mitigates the so-called \emph{phase-ordering problem} of term rewriting, that is the fact that the way rewrites are scheduled may enable or block further rewrites due to introduction or elimination or redexes.
-This is achieved by making rewrites on e-graphs non-destructive: an application of a rewrite rule, instead of replacing the left-hand side by the right-hand side, adds the latter to the graph so that all pre-existing redexes are protected and new ones are introduced.
-Explosive growth of the graph is avoided by the clever use of sharing of vertices.
+E-graphs (short for \emph{equality graphs})~\cite{EggPaper} are an efficient data structure for non-destructive rewriting, incorporating equivalence representation, used in automated theorem proving, compiler optimisation, and program analysis.
+They mitigate the \emph{phase-ordering problem} of term rewriting: the way rewrites are scheduled may enable or block further rewrites due to introduction or elimination of redexes, resulting in a suboptimal result.
+This is achieved by making rewrites on e-graphs non-destructive: an application of a rewrite rule, instead of replacing the left-hand side by the right-hand side, adds the latter to the e-graph so that all pre-existing redexes are protected and new ones are introduced.
+Exponential growth of the e-graph is avoided by the clever use of sharing of nodes.

-E-graphs were first introduced in the automated theorem proving literature in the 1980s~\cite{nelson1980techniques}, but recent years have seen renewed interest, particularly for optimisation and synthesis using so-called technique of \emph{equality saturation}~\cite{10.1145/1594834.1480915, griggio_proceedings_2022, EggPaper,flatt_small_2022}, wherein rewrites to an e-graph are repeated until a fixpoint is reached.
-The wide range of application domains led to extensions of the e-graph formalism, for instance to account for conditional rewriting~\cite{singher2023colored} or to combine e-graphs with database queries (\emph{relational e-matching})~\cite{zhang_relational_2022}.
-Of particular interest to us is using e-graphs in the context of functional programming languages, which builds upon an internal representation of the $\lambda$-calculus.
-Pioneering work in this direction has been done by~\cite{koehler2022sketchguided} where the authors outlined the two interconnected challenges of binding and capture-avoiding substitution that arise applying equality saturation to $\lambda$-calculus e-graphs.
+E-graphs were first introduced in the automated theorem proving literature in the 1980s~\cite{nelson1980techniques}, but recent years have seen renewed interest, particularly for optimisation and synthesis using the technique of \emph{equality saturation}~\cite{EqualitySaturation2009, flatt_small_2022, EggPaper}, wherein rewrites to an e-graph are repeated until a fixpoint (or timeout) is reached.
+We are interested in using e-graphs in the context of functional programming languages, which builds upon an internal representation of the $\lambda$-calculus.
+K{\oe}hler et al.~\cite{koehler2022sketchguided} pioneered work in this area by identifying two key, interconnected challenges—handling binding and ensuring capture-avoiding substitution—when applying equality saturation to an encoding of the $\lambda$-calculus in e-graphs.